MollyXuemn/Memory/resources/setup/REAMDE.md

 > This can be seen as a negligible time when you start to dev your new app, but it is going to grow and grow as your app gets bigger and more complex.
 If you choose to transpile, you lose this advantage, and not only this advantage.

-Another problem with transpiling is that the code the browser runs is not the code you have written.
+> Another problem with transpiling is that the code the browser runs is not the code you have written.
 So, debugging and optimizing performance can become really tricky.

-#### Debugger
+#### 5.1.4 Debugger

-> add breakpoint in the code or the browser inspecter
+> add breakpoint in the code or the browser inspecter</br>
-> in the browser ctrl + B: search the document
+> in the browser ctrl + B: search the document</br>
-> link VScode with browser:
+> link VScode with browser

 ### 6.1.1 What is the difference between import \* from './utils' and import { parseUrl } from './utils'?